Muhammad-Usama-1/infra-setup-terrafrom/linux-beyond/readme.md

 Download RSS feeds and display them as you login or in your email.
 Find out the name of the MP3 file you are listening to.
 Monitor your domain expiry date every day.

+# type of disk

+There are several types of disks that can be used with computers, including:

+Hard disk drive (HDD): A type of storage device that uses spinning disks to store and retrieve data.
+HDDs are typically slower than solid-state drives (SSDs), but they can store much larger amounts of data.

+Solid-state drive (SSD): A type of storage device that uses flash memory to store data.
+SSDs are faster than HDDs, but they are more expensive and have a limited amount of storage compared to HDDs.

+Optical disk: A type of disk that uses a laser to read and write data.
+Optical disks include CD-ROMs (compact disc read-only memory), DVDs (digital versatile disc), and Blu-ray discs.
+These disks can be used to store and distribute data, music, movies, and other media.

+Floppy disk: An older type of disk that was used to store small amounts of data.
+Floppy disks are no longer commonly used because they have been replaced by other types of storage devices that are more portable and have larger capacity.

+Magnetic tape: A type of storage medium that uses magnetic tape to store data.
+Magnetic tape is not commonly used in personal computers, but it is still used in some larger systems, such as mainframe computers and data centers.